-If it’s the case that your college campus is reopening this fall (given Covid-19), you’ll be happy to know that we’ve created a practical guide that can help you to avoid both weight gain and sugar crashes.
+We’ve created this practical guide to help you avoid both weight gain and sugar crashes.
 How?
 By eating low carb on campus.

 We’ll mostly talk about students on meal plans, but if you are a student who has decided to save money by cooking, you should also check out this general guide to low-carb eating and this guide to cheap low-carb eating.

 Breakfast: How to start your day without a bagel